 Matthew 20:1-16 records the parable of the workers in the vineyard, who were hired from the marketplace at different hours to work.
-The first set of workers who the estate owner negotiated their wages with was hired early in the morning.
-Other workers were hired at 9am, 12 noon, 3pm, and 5pm.
-Only those hired early in morning had agreement on the wages to be paid.
+The first set of workers whom the estate owner negotiated their wages with was hired early in the morning.
+Other workers were hired at 9 am, 12 noon, 3 pm, and 5 pm.
+Only those hired early in the morning had an agreement on the wages to be paid.

-At the end of the day, the estate owner paid the workers who only worked one hour first, and he paid them exactly what he had agreed to pay the first set of workers – full day’s wage.
-“When those hired earlier came to get their pay, they assumed they would receive more.
+At the end of the day, the estate owner paid the workers who only worked one hour first, and he paid them exactly what he had agreed to pay the first set of workers – a full day’s wage.
+“When those hired first came to get their pay, they assumed they would receive more.
 But they, too, were paid a day’s wage.
-When they received their pay, they protested, ‘Those people worked only one hour, and yet you’ve paid them just as much as you paid us who worked all day in the scorching heat’” (Matthew 20:10-12 New Living Translation).
+When they received their pay, they protested to the owner, ‘Those people worked only one hour, and yet you’ve paid them just as much as you paid us who worked all day in the scorching heat’” (Matthew 20:10-12 New Living Translation).

 The estate owner was surprised at the reaction of these first set workers because he paid them what he had agreed with them; he didn’t cheat them.
 “He answered one of them, ‘Friend, I haven’t been unfair!
 Didn’t you agree to work all day for the usual wage?
-Take it and go.
+Take your money and go.
 I wanted to pay this last worker the same as you.
 Is it against the law for me to do what I want with my money?
-Should you be angry because I am kind?’”
+Should you be jealous because I am kind to others?’”
 (Verses 13-15 New Living Translation).

 Beware of envy